philliphungerford/ndarc-point-dashboard/README.md

 ### 13. Acknowledgements
 The acknowledgments section pays acknowledgement to those who have contributed to the POINT study.
 I have attached an image which was possible by creating a directory called 'www' and storing the image there.

-## Conclusion
+## Organisation
+As the dashboard is made up of tabs, functions and data are nested within tabs.
+The nesting is outlined below:

+Dashboard
+  -> Tab (Measure)
+    -> Section (Category)
+      -> Function (plot / table / data)

+Therefore the names should be tab_section_function.
+E.g. pain_chronicbaseline_plot, pain_chronic12m_plotpain_past12m_plot, pain_past12m_table, pain_past12m_data, pain_past12m_n.

+Each tab is organised into its own R script (e.g. tab_pain, tab_demographics, tab_medicationdiary).

 *Note: This is an un-finished pre-print demonstration.
-Do not use cite results in screenshots as they are subject to change.
+Do not use/cite results in screenshots as they are subject to change.